-Although the model’s running time is impressive, the blades are less durable than the competitors.
+Although the model’s running time is impressive, the blades are less durable than those of the competitors.
 Several customers mentioned that the blades dull quickly compared to their previous models.
 The manufacturer includes the words “removable blade” in the product’s title, but many pet parents were disappointed that they could not reattach the blade easily after cleaning.
 Replacement blades were available from PATPET in the past, but currently, they’re out of stock.

 8. Wahl Easy Pro for Pets, Rechargeable Dog Grooming Kit

-The Wahl Easy Pro for Pets, Rechargeable Dog Grooming Kit includes four guard combs, scissors, cleaning brush, comb, and blade oil.
+The Wahl Easy Pro for Pets Rechargeable Dog Grooming Kit includes four guard combs, scissors, a cleaning brush, a comb, and blade oil.
 It only runs for 60 minutes on a charge, but you can use it with a cord when the battery gets low.
 Customers who owned smaller dogs with lighter coats loved the Easy Pro, but those with thick-coated pups complained the trimmer frequently jammed.
 The kit’s accessories are also problematic compared to other Wahl models like our #2 pick.